Fiori-Tracker/fioritracker.github.io/2007FPS01/ac.md

-# App Catalogs Report - List of SAP Fiori catalogs assigned to an app in the chosen system
+# App Catalogs Report

-Application provides the list of the catalogs of the chosen application in the chosen system.
+Application provides the list of SAP Fiori catalogs assigned to SAP Fiori app in the chosen system.

 ### Location
 Has two parts: